 That way, you're regularly comparing accounts and can be confident you're earning a top rate.

-Some of the top-rate easy access accounts require a minimum deposit, sometimes as high as £1,000.
+Some of the top-rate, easy-access accounts require a minimum deposit, sometimes as high as £1,000.
 If you dip beneath that amount then you won't earn the advertised rate of interest.

 But there can be very good options with a minimum deposit of just £1, so think carefully about how much you plan to keep stashed away.
-Then, compare a range of easy access accounts so you can be sure you've chosen the right product and that it's paying the best rate possible.
+Then, compare a range of accounts so you can be sure you've chosen the right product and that it's paying the best rate possible.